-Management Target Management Actions Environmental Performance Item Actions Reporting / Evidence Timing Contingency General: Maintenance of ecosystem integrity within each of the LEP areas.
-1.1 Implement the Marine Environmental Quality Monitoring Program (Refer Section 6.5.5) to confirm the required EQOs and spatial LEPs are being achieved. > Monitoring Program Implementation Reports > Annually for the life of the Project. > Implement reactive monitoring /management in the event that EQOs are determined to be at risk.
+Management Target Management Actions Environmental Performance ltem Actions Reporting / Evidence Timing Contingency General: Maintenance of ecosystem integrity within each of the LEP areas.
+1.1 Implement the Marine Environmental Quality Monitoring Program (Refer Section 6.5.5) to confirm the required EQOs and spatial LEPs are being achieved.
+Monitoring Program Implementation Reports > Refer Table 10 Figure 10.
+Implement reactive monitoring /management in the event that EQOs are determined to be at risk.
 Manage waste bitterns discharge to achieve: > A Low LEP within the nearfield mixing zone > A Moderate LEP within 70 m of the outfall diffuser; and 2.1 Pre-dilution of bitterns to achieve discharge criteria (85.4 ppt) at diffuser nozzle/port.
-Outfall diffuser to be designed and operated to achieve the required dilutions and associated SPLs: > At the LEPA/MEPA boundary (263 Dilutions; 90% SPL); and > At the MEPA/HEPA boundary (417 Dilutions; 99% SPL).
+Outfall diffuser to be designed and operated to achieve the required dilutions and associated SPLs: > At the LEPA/MEPA boundary (200 Dilutions; 90% SPL); and > At the MEPA/HEPA boundary (303 Dilutions; 99% SPL).
 Note.
-The number of dilutions required to meet SPLs following completion of additional WET testing on final bitterns sample will be reviewed as per Item 2.2.
-Management Plan (item 2.1) > Model Validation Study Report > Ongoing for the life of Project. > Investigate exceedances and implement corrective actions in accordance with Figure 17 A High LEP within 250 m of the Port facility (i.e. Trestle Jetty, Berth Pocket and Turning Basin) 2.2 Undertake WET testing on the final waste bitterns sample (refer to Section 6.4.4) and update modelling if appropriate to ensure that SPLs are achieved at each of the specified LEP boundaries.
-Bitterns Ecotoxicity Report - Proponent committed to providing report to regulators prior to finalising commissioning Updated Modelling Report (If required) During bitterns outfall commissioning phase, prior to commencement of operations.
-Within 12 months of achieving steady-state operations to evaluate the final discharge configuration.
-Whenever changes to the product or bitterns occur during the life of the Project > Install pre-treatment systems (additional approvals may be required); increase pre-dilution and/or modify diffuser to ensure that SPLs are achieved at each of the specified LEP boundaries.
+The number of dilutions required to meet SPLs following completion of additional WET testing on final bitterns sample will be reviewed as per Item 2.2. > Diffuser Basis of Design Report > Bitterns Outfall Management Plan (item 2.1) > Model Validation Study Report Ongoing for the life of Project.
+Investigate exceedances and implement corrective actions in accordance with Figure 19 A High LEP within 250 m of the Port facility (i.e. Trestle Jetty, Berth Pocket and Turning Basin) 2.2 Undertake WET testing on the final waste bitterns sample (refer to Section 6.4.4) and update modelling if appropriate to ensure that SPLs are achieved at each of the specified LEP boundaries.
+Bitterns Ecotoxicity Report - Proponent committed to providing report to regulators prior to finalising commissioning Updated Modelling Report (If required) Refer to Table 10 Whenever changes to the product or bitterns occur during the life of the Project.
+Install pre-treatment systems (additional approvals may be required); increase pre- dilution and/or modify diffuser to ensure that SPLs are achieved at each of the specified LEP boundaries.
 Reduce bitterns discharge until additional works are complete (surplus bitterns can be